Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Implications for Engineering Design

 \subsection{The Pitfall of Statistical Similarity}

 Early in this paper, we attempted to illustrate why relying solely upon statistical similarity as a design evaluation metric can be misguided.
-In short, statistical similarity is simply insufficient for most design evaluation, since it ignores design constraints, novelty, diversity, and performance, which are normally primary concerns in a design setting.
+In short, statistical similarity is simply insufficient for evaluating most designs, since it ignores design constraints, novelty, diversity, and performance, which are often primary concerns in a design setting.
 This limitation has been raised as a primary critique of DGMs in engineering.
 For example, Woldseth~\etal~\cite{woldseth2022use} demonstrate how DGMs applied to topology optimization fail in very simple cases when neglecting to account for performance or constraints due to the massive performance difference between some statistically similar designs.
 Furthermore, over-optimizing for statistical similarity can even be counterproductive and restrict the ability of a model to discover truly useful designs that exhibit superior properties to designs in the dataset.

-However, we nonetheless acknowledge that statistical similarity is still an important facet of DGM performance.
-As such, we presented new perspectives and techniques for examining statistical similarity which have been underutilized in design research, such as the notion of decoupling realism and coverage.
-We hope that design researchers will both look beyond statistical similarity and be more tactical in the way they approach statistical similarity when evaluating deep generative models.
+Since statistical similarity is still an important facet of DGM performance, we do not advocate for universal abstinence from similarity metrics.
+Instead, we encourage researchers to explore the nuance of similarity and think critically about their choice of metrics.
+Simultaneously, we hope that design researchers will look beyond statistical similarity to consider the wealth of other metrics at their disposal.